OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/aad/A01-begin-app.md

 ![Download the lab source code](../../assets/01-001-CloneRepo.png)

-The starting code for the "A" path is in the `lab-instructions\aad\A01-begin-app.md` folder.
+The starting code for the "A" path is in the `src\create-core-app\aad\A01-begin-app\` folder.
 Copy this folder to another location on your computer; this will be your working copy to keep the original source separate.
 Folders are also provided with the final code for the other labs.

 #### Step 2: Install the app's dependencies

-Using a command line tool of your choice, navigate to your working directory and type the command:
+Using a command line tool of your choice, navigate to the `A01-begin-app\server\` directory and type the command:

 ~~~shell
 npm install